London 1 North

 London 1 North was an English level 6, rugby union league for clubs in London and the south-east of England including sides from Bedfordshire, Buckinghamshire, Cambridgeshire, Essex, north Greater London, Hertfordshire, Norfolk, Suffolk.
 When this division began in 1987 it was known as London 2 North, changing to its final name ahead of the 2009–10 season.

 The fourteen teams played home and away matches from September through to April.
 The first placed team in the league won promotion to London & South East Premier while the league runner-up played the second placed team from London 1 South in a play-off for promotion.
 Relegated teams dropped to either London 2 North East or London 2 North West depending on the location of the club.

-The Rugby Football Union reorganised the level six leagues for season 2022–23, with an increase from eight to twelve leahgues, and a reduction of the teams in each from fourteen to twelve.
+The Rugby Football Union reorganised the level six leagues for season 2022–23, with an increase from eight to twelve leagues, and a reduction of the teams in each from fourteen to twelve.
 The teams in this league were transferred to either Regional 2 Anglia, Regional 2 Thames or Regional 2 East Midlands.

-Teams 2021–22
+2021–22 (final season)

-The teams competing in 2021-22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.
+The teams competing in 2021–22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.

 Ten of the fourteen teams from 2021–22 were placed into one of the new level six leagues for 2022–23.
 Amersham & Chiltern, Belsize Park and Old Haberdashers were placed into Regional 2 Thames, while Brentwood, Chingford, Eton Manor, Norwich, Southend Saxons and Thurrock were placed into Regional 2 Anglia.
 Leighton Buzzard were placed into Regional 2 East Midlands.
 The top four teams in 2021–22, Colchester, Harpenden, Shelford and Sudbury, were promoted to the level five league Regional 1 South East.
 No teams were relegated to level seven.